Konoplich/Frecon/README.md

 * `--offset=x,y`
 	Specify absolute location of the splash image on screen.
 * `--pre-create-vts`
-	Normally VTs are create on demand the the user switches to a VT.
+	Normally VTs are created on demand when the user switches to a VT.
-In some cases it may be necessary to pre-create them at startup, for instance to write a log or debug output for them while they are not active so it can be examined later.
+In some cases it may be necessary to pre-create them at startup, for instance to write a log or debug output for them while they are not active, so it can be examined later.
 This option allows for that.
-This option also ensures daemon parent waits for daemon child to finish initalization so consoles are created by the time daemon parent exits.
+This option also ensures the daemon parent waits for each daemon child to finish initialization so consoles are created by the time the daemon parent exits.
 * `--print-resolution`
 	Print detected screen resolution and exit.
 Deprecated.
 * `--scale=N`